 Top 10 Garth Brooks Cover Songs

-Garth Brooks has just released a massive box set that features cover songs from many of the artists that helped shape his own music, and the project reveals the full range of Brooks’ musical ability.
+In 2013, Garth Brooks released a massive box set that features cover songs from many of the artists that helped shape his own music, and the project reveals the full range of Brooks’ musical ability.

-Brooks easily shifts gears to cover several decades’ worth of music in a dizzying array of styles, but our list of the Top 10 Garth Brooks Cover Songs selects only the best of the best from the new collection.
+Brooks can easily shift gears to cover several decades’ worth of music in a dizzying array of styles, but our list of the Top 10 Garth Brooks Cover Songs selects only the best of the best.

-We know what you’re thinking -- Garth Brooks covering Gladys Knight?!
-The answer is yes -- and very well, thank you.
+We know what you’re thinking: Brooks covering Gladys Knight?!
+The answer is yes — and very well, thank you.
 In a surprisingly strong rendition of the No. 1 hit from 1973, Brooks channels his inner soul man for a vocal that is as unexpected as anything he has ever recorded.
-If you thought you knew everything about Garth Brooks, one listen to this track will prove you wrong.
+If you thought you knew everything about Brooks, one listen to this track will prove you wrong.

 You can’t have the top country singer of his generation tip his hat to classic country without a good solid dose of Merle Haggard.
-Brooks does just that with 'Tonight the Bottle Let Me Down.'
-He employs a different vocal approach here; rather than try to emulate Haggard’s unique phrasing, Garth sings the song straight to the melody, using his own signature phrasing to lend the track a new slant, while still retaining the proper reverence for the material.
+Brooks does just that with “Tonight the Bottle Let Me Down.”
+He employs a different vocal approach here; rather than try to emulate Haggard’s unique phrasing, Brooks sings the song straight to the melody, using his own signature phrasing to lend the track a new slant, while still retaining the proper reverence for the material.

 Wow.
 That’s all we can say after taking in Brooks’ cover of this Stevie Wonder classic.
 On paper, it seems like a country star covering Stevie Wonder would be about as good as . . . well, a country star covering Stevie Wonder.
 But Brooks once again demonstrates his chameleon-esque voice, singing over a very different kind of track than we’re used to hearing, with a result that’s dramatically better than you might have expected.

-Only a fool or a genius would willingly put himself out there to be compared to Freddie Mercury, let alone singing one of the most difficult songs in the entire Queen catalogue.
-But once again, Brooks pulls it off, delivering a crazy good performance of 'Somebody to Love' that reveals a jaw-dropping falsetto we’ve really never heard before, as well as an upper range that he just doesn’t get to touch that often in his country work.
-Watch out, Adam Lambert -- Garth may be fronting Queen next time we see them on tour.
+Only a fool or a genius would willingly put himself out there to be compared to Freddie Mercury, let alone singing one of the most difficult songs in the entire Queen catalog.
+But once again, Brooks pulls it off, delivering a crazy good performance of “Somebody to Love” that reveals a jaw-dropping falsetto we’ve really never heard before, as well as an upper range that he just doesn’t get to touch that often in his country work.
+Watch out, Adam Lambert — Brooks may be fronting Queen next time we see them on tour.

 It’s only fitting that this list of the Top 10 Garth Brooks Cover Songs both begin and end with a country classic.
-'After the Fire Is Gone' is one of the most authentic cuts in the entire new collection, but Garth will have to move over to make room in the spotlight -- it’s his wife, Trisha Yearwood, who really shines on this track, while Brooks displays his ability to blend and sing harmony as well as lead.
-Originally a No. 1 hit for Loretta Lynn and Conway Twitty in 1971, 'After the Fire Is Gone' is a perfect vehicle for Garth and Trisha to display their unique vocal chemistry.
+“After the Fire Is Gone” is one of the most authentic cuts in the entire new collection, but Brooks will have to move over to make room in the spotlight — it’s his wife, Trisha Yearwood, who really shines on this track, while Brooks displays his ability to blend and sing harmony as well as lead.
+Originally a No. 1 hit for Loretta Lynn and Conway Twitty in 1971, “After the Fire Is Gone” is a perfect vehicle for Brooks and Yearwood to display their unique vocal chemistry.
 They’ve sung together many times, but never more effectively than this.